Introduction: image quality

 The BSI technology allows more effective capture surface within the space of the cell itself.

 More and more useful collection surface is being achieved, minimizing the separation between adjacent cells.

 The electronics associated with each cell are more efficient and produce less thermal noise.

 Two sensors from different technological generations are not comparable in terms of performance (we are talking about noise)

 Does this mean that a camera from 5 or 10 years ago is worthless?

 Absolutely.
-What it means is that if a camera from 5 years ago allowed me to take photos of an acceptable quality up to ISO 800, a current camera of the same range may allow me to take the same photos at ISO 3600.
+What it means is that if a camera from 5 years ago allowed me to take photos of an acceptable quality up to ISO 800, a current camera of the same range might allow me to take the same images at ISO 3600.

 Do I need to take photos at ISO 3600 in my daily life?
 If I need it, then I am interested in changing my camera.
-If I don’t need it for my usual type of photography, my camera from 5 or 10 years ago will continue to take good photos, I simply have to know its limits, as in any other camera, no matter how advanced it is.
+If I don’t need it for my usual photography type, my camera from 5 or 10 years ago will take good photos.
+I have to know its limits, as in any other camera, no matter how advanced it is.

 ISO and noise